NG-NEST/ng-nest/lib/ng-nest/ui/border/docs/readme.en_US.md

 ---
-label: 'Border 边框'
+label: 'Border'
 category: 'Basic'
 ---

-# Border 边框
+# Border

-我们对边框进行统一规范，可用于按钮、卡片、弹窗等组件里。
+We standardized the border, which can be used in buttons, cards, popovers and other components.

-## 示例代码
+## Simple Code

 {{ __examples }}